Trump and Clinton spent $81M on US election Facebook ads, Russian agency $46K

 Samsung now offers an Enterprise Edition of the Note 8 for business

 Russian information troll farm the Internert Research Agency spent just 0.05% as much on Facebook ads as Hillary Clinton and Donald Trump’s campaigns combined in the run up to the 2016 US presidential election.
-Clinton and Trump spent $81 million, while the IRA spent $46,000.
+While there might have been other Russian disinformation groups, the IRA spent $46,000 on pre-election day Facebook ads compared to $81 million spent by Clinton and Trump together.
 Facebook general counsel Colin Stretch revealed these figures today during the Senate Intelligence Committee’s hearing with Facebook, Twitter, and Google about Russian election interference.

 The fact that the top campaigns spent 1760X more on election ads than one group of Russian meddlers puts the whole situation into context.
 The IRA ad buy was tiny by comparison.
 This aligns with Stretch’s main talking point that Russian propaganda content was a tiny fraction of the content and ads seen on Facebook.